-Please see the ACRL Strategic Plan , and select from the drop-down the goal area that will be affected most by this action most by this action. ☐ Value of Academic Libraries Goal: Academic libraries demonstrate alignment with and impact on institutional outcomes.
-Student Learning Goal: Advance innovative practices and environments that transform student learning.
+Please see the ACRL Strategic Plan, and select from the drop-down the goal area that will be affected most by this action.

+Value of Academic Libraries Goal: Academic libraries demonstrate alignment with and impact on institutional outcomes.

+Goal: Advance innovative practices and environments that transform student learning.

 Research and Scholarly Environment Goal: Librarians accelerate the transition to more open and equitable systems of scholarship.

-New Roles and Changing Landscapes Goal: Academic and research library workforce effectively navigates change in higher education environments.
-ACRL programs, services, and publications that target education, advocacy, and member engagement.
+Goal: Academic and research library workforce effectively navigates change in higher education environments.

+Enabling Programs and Services ACRL programs, services, and publications that target education, advocacy, and member engagement.